Diary: Jamaica Kincaid, I was never really making a garden so much as having a conversation (Part One)

 Linnaeus is not the least of the troubling people I have met in the garden.
 The modern garden is full of the history of the last five hundred years, at least since 1492.
 What were the Dutch people like before they met potatoes and the tulip?
 Are there any flowers native to Holland, for though their main export is plants, in particular bulbs, none of these are native to Holland.
 The Dutch iris comes from somewhere in Spain.
 The tulip comes from Turkey, Afghanistan, Iran, and those areas.
 And yet Dutch national identity seems to be very wrapped up in the tulip.
 It’s a common way Europeans have of looking at the world: love the plants, hate the people.

-This is what I mean when I say that I have not been making a garden so much as having a conversation with the idea of the garden … [to be continued]
+This is what I mean when I say that I have not been making a garden so much as having a conversation with the idea of the garden … [Read Part Two of this post here]

 Jamaica Kincaid is the author of nine books of fiction and memoir, including two books about gardening as well as her most recent novel, See Now Then.
 She is writing a series of gardening posts for Book Post; find them here.